Testing & Tagging — Christchurch & Canterbury

 How often testing needed depends on equipment type and work environment.
 Higher risk means more frequent testing.

-Construction sites every three months.
+Every three months.
 Harsh environment damages equipment quickly.
 Frequent testing necessary.

-Manufacturing and workshops every six months.
+Every six months.
 Moderate risk environment.
 Power tools used regularly.
 Semi-annual testing appropriate.

-Offices annually typically.
+Annually typically.
 Lower risk environment.
 Equipment stationary mostly.
 Annual testing sufficient.

-Hire equipment tested before and after each hire.
+Tested before and after each hire.
 Protects hire company and customers.
 Equipment condition verified.

-Equipment returning from repair needs retesting.
+Needs retesting.
 Verify repair done properly before returning to service.

-New equipment should be tested when first purchased.
+Should be tested when first purchased.
 Manufacturing defects occasionally exist.
 Testing confirms equipment safe before workers use it.

-Documentation and Records
+Documentation And Records

 Complete records essential.
 We provide detailed documentation.
 Asset register listing all tested items.
 Each item identified with unique number or description.
 Test results for each item recorded.
 Date tested and next due date noted.
 Tester identification included.